jiparkdev/BugAway/README.md

 # BugAway

-BugAway is a software issue/bug tracking software.
+BugAway is a a issue/bug tracking web-based tool.